 - Counseling patients by explaining the procedures and answering questions

-- Escorting patients to treatment rooms and making them comfortable
+- Escorting patients to treatment rooms and ensuring their comfort

-- Utilizing equipment while minimizing patient exposure to sound waves
+- Using equipment while minimizing patient exposure to sound waves

-- Reviewing the results and identifying necessity for additional testing
+- Reviewing the results and determining necessity for further testing

 Sonogram Tech Degrees Available

-Questions to Ask Sonogram Tech Colleges
+Points to Ask Sonogram Tech Colleges